 Robert has also been involved in several tax reforms and assists both taxpayers and governments on tax policy matters.
 He has testified before Parliamentary Committees.
 For instance, in 2015, he was requested by Switzerland's finance minister to analyze the entire constitutionality of its corporate tax reform designed to comply with the OECD/G20 and EU standards.

 Moreover, he is regularly invited by the OECD to express his views on matters of international tax law and policy.
-In particular, he has been invited on several occasions by the OECD to express his views on the challenges raised by the digitalization of the economy (“Pillar 1”) and the introduction of a global minimum taxation regime (“Pillar 2”)
+In particular, he has been invited on several occasions by the OECD to express his views on the challenges raised by the digitalization of the economy (“Pillar One”) and the introduction of a Global Minimum Tax ("Pillar Two")

 Robert holds a PhD in Law (“doctorat en droit”) from the University of Geneva (“summa cum laude”) and an LL.M in International Taxation from the University of Leiden (the Netherlands).